Lucien Dahdah

 Lucien Dahdah (لوسيان دحداح) (15 August 1929 – 16 November 2003) was a Lebanese academic, businessman, media executive and politician, who served as foreign minister in 1975.

 Early life and education

 Dahdah was born on 15 August 1929.
 He was a graduate of American University of Beirut (AUB), Sorbonne University in Paris and Birmingham University.
 He graduated from AUB in 1949.
-He received a PhD from Sorbon and Birmingham universities.
+He received a PhD from Sorbonne and Birmingham universities.

 Career

 Dahdah worked as a university professor at his alma mater, AUB, teaching statistics and economics.
 Then he headed the board of directors of Intra Investment from 1970 to 1976 and from 1989 to 1993.
 He served as foreign minister in the interim cabinet led by Noureddine Rifai in 1975 under President Suleiman Frangieh.
 Dahdah was also advisor of Frangieh when the latter was serving as the president of Lebanon.

 Dahdah was among the founding members of the Tele Orient channel.
 He also served as the director general of the channel.
 In addition, he founded the Radio Monte-Carlo-Moyen-Orient.
 Later he became the director of Middle East Economic Digest.